mdekauwe/CABLE_benchmarking/docs/user_guide/index.md

 ```
 where `met_file_base_name` is the base file name of the meteorological forcing file in the FLUXNET dataset, `realisation_key` is the branch key specified in the config file, and `science_config_key` identifies the science configuration used.

-The `runs/site/tasks/<task>` directory contains the executable and input files for each task.
+The `runs/site/tasks/<task>` directory contains the executable, the input files for each task and the recorded standard output from the CABLE model run.

 The output files and log files for all tasks are stored in the `runs/site/outputs` and `runs/site/logs` directories respectively.